tbanys/langchain-retrieval-chat/README.md

 Thanks for reading!
 If you have any questions or comments, reach out to us on Twitter [@LangChainAI](https://twitter.com/langchainai), or [click here to join our Discord server](https://discord.gg/langchain).

+## OpenAI parameteres

+`Frequency Penalty`
+Parameter: frequencyPenalty (range: -2.0 to 2.0)

+What it does: Controls how much the model avoids repeating specific phrases or words it has already used in the current response.

+Positive values (0.1 to 2.0): Discourage repetition of specific words and phrases Zero (0): No special treatment for repeated terms Negative values (-2.0 to -0.1): Encourage repetition of words and phrases

+`Presence Penalty`
+Parameter: presencePenalty (range: -2.0 to 2.0)

+What it does: Controls how much the model avoids discussing topics that have already appeared in the response, focusing on topic diversity rather than specific words.

+Positive values: Encourage the model to explore new topics Zero (0): No special treatment for previously mentioned topics Negative values: Encourage the model to stick to topics already mentioned

+## How to Use These Parameters Effectively
+- For creative writing: Use higher temperature (0.7-1.0), moderate frequency penalty (0.5-1.5), and low presence penalty
+- For factual responses: Use lower temperature (0.1-0.4), low frequency penalty, and low presence penalty
+- For diverse responses: Increase presence penalty to encourage exploration of different topics
+- For focused responses: Use negative presence penalty to stay on topic
+- For concise answers: Limit max tokens (e.g., 100-300)
+- For detailed explanations: Allow more tokens (1000+)